syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/labels.md

 # Labels in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)

-This section explains about how to add the labels in the date-time Range Selector.
+This section explains about how to add the labels in the DateTime Range Selector.

 ## Show labels